 Maffra Avenue of Honour PlaquePrint Page

-The Maffra Avenue of Honour was planted by the Maffra Soldiers Welfare League in honour of men of the district who gave their lives in World War One.
+The Maffra Avenue of Honour was planted by the Maffra Soldiers Welfare League in honour of men of the district who died in service or were killed in action in World War One.
 130 men from the district paid the supreme sacrifice.

 The plaque commemorating the opening of the avenue is on the Maffra Cenotaph which was originally located at the start of the Avenue of Honour.
 The cenotaph was relocated to its current position.
 It is believed that some of the plaques from the Maffra-Sale Road are on a board in Shelton.

 |Address:||Johnson & Foster Streets, In front of Maffra Library, Maffra, 3860|

 |GPS Coordinates:||Lat: -37.967928|